pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node) :data1)
 ;;=> {:crux.db/id :data1, :myfield "mydata", :foo :bar}
 ```
-like previously seen operations, `crux.db/match` can take a time at which to issue the matching
+Like previously seen operations, `crux.db/match` can take a time at which to issue the matching.

 ``` clojure
 (crux/submit-tx node